Connect | Learn | Share

 SVRI Forum over the years

 - SVRI Forum 2019: Time is Now: Forum 2019, SVRI's 6th global conference was held in Cape Town, South Africa from 21 – 25 October.
 Bringing together over 760 participants from 85 countries this was SVRI’s largest and most exciting conference yet.
 Forum 2019 was focused on research working to understand and redress inequity among vulnerable populations to ensure no-one is left behind; research on violence against women and linkages to violence against children, realising the SDGs and research for social change and global movements.
-See the SVRI Forum Highlights Video.
+Read the SVRI Forum 2019 Brief or watch the official SVRI Forum 2019: Time is Now Video and Highlights Video.

 SVRI Forum 2017: Partnership for Policy Action: SVRI's 5th global conference was held in Rio De Janeiro, Brazil from 18-21 September.
 Forum 2017 gathered more than 500 researchers from around the globe and served as a timely space to discuss and share strategies for achieving the Sustainable Development Goals (SDGs) Agenda 2030 targets aimed at ending all forms of violence against women and violence against children.
 The SVRI Forum 2017 website is available in English, Português and Español.
 See the SVRI Forum 2017 conference brief.